7 Common Themes to Secure Music Blog Coverage

 7. Human Interest

-This should be used sparingly and overall I’m against it.
-A great example right now are the Anti-Trump songs that blogs are posting.
-This is obviously controversial, but for the most part music blogs and readers are progressive so they’ll be very interested in a song speaking out against a Donald Trump presidency.
+This should be used sparingly and overall I’m against it, unless you're making a statement for the greater good.
+This could be about gun reform, MeToo, and the Times Up movements.
+This is obviously controversial, but for the most part music blogs are more progressive so they'll be interested in helping advocate for these issues.

 Green Light Go: Head on over to your favorite blog and make a list of which of the seven elements they cover.